hjk0918/hjk0918.github.io/_pages/home.md

 permalink: /
 ---

 Hi there!
-I'm a senior year undergraduate at [The Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk), majoring in Computer Science & Mathematics.
+I will be pursuing my Master's degree in Robotics (MSR) at [Carnegie Mellon University (CMU)](https://www.cmu.edu) starting from 2023 Fall!
+I received my Bachelor’s degree in Computer Science and Mathematics from [The Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk), where I had the honor of working with Prof. [Chi-Keung Tang](https://cse.hkust.edu.hk/~cktang/bio.html) and Prof. [Yu-Wing Tai](https://yuwingtai.github.io).

 My research interests lie at the intersection of computer vision, deep learning and robotics.
-I'm currently working on 3D vision research topics regarding Neural Radiance Fields (NeRFs), supervised by Prof. [Chi-Keung Tang](https://cse.hkust.edu.hk/~cktang/bio.html) and Prof. [Yu-Wing Tai](https://yuwingtai.github.io).
+I'm currently working on 3D vision research topics regarding the Neural Radiance Fields (NeRFs).
+As a robotics enthusiast, I'm also passionate about robot manipulation researches. :blue_heart:

+Now I'm actively looking for an academic supervisor in CMU. :wave::blush:

 ## Publications
 {% include base_path %}